The flu jab gives you flu

 However the flu vaccine is still the best protection we have against an unpredictable virus which can cause severe illness and deaths each year among at-risk groups.

-You're infectious after having the jab, so you shouldn't have close contact with anyone for a period of time after you're immunised
+You're infectious after having the jab, so you shouldn't have close contact with anyone for a period after you're immunised

 The vaccine won't make you infectious to anyone, so it's safe to carry on as normal.